vuw-research-computing/raapoi-docs/docs/training/gpu-neural-style.md

 module list #see all the dependencies we have loaded, in particular which version of python we're using now.
 Currently Python 3.8.6
 ```

+*PyTorch note: When running jobs which utilise PyTorch, make sure you allocate sufficient memory for the job.
+If you encounter error messages which are vague, it is possible that you don't have enough memory allocated.
+Just to import torch it is recommended to have 4GB (or you may see errors such as* ```ImportError: <library>.so: failed to map segment from shared object``` *).*

 ### Optional: Setup a virtualenv

 ```bash